MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteScriptPackage.md

 # Add-SPOSiteScriptPackage

 ## SYNOPSIS
 Uploads a new site script package for use either directly or in a site design.
-The package file must be a zip archive containing all the files necessary for the site script.
-A file called “manifest.json” with script actions must be present in this zip file.

 ## SYNTAX